Call for Participation

 - Postal address of the team, team leader or contact person

 - Competition class: kid or teen or adult size

-- For Kid and Teen Size: Competition preference, team competition or drop-in competition
+- Competition preference: team competition or drop-in competition

 Please note that teams applying for participation in several classes must submit individual application material for each class and pay the appropriate registration fee for each class.
 At least one team member must register on each team.
-Furthermore, teams in different classes must be able to compete independently and at the same time.
+Furthermore, teams in different classes must be able to compete and have referees available independently and at the same time.

 For teams qualified in the team competition, the participation in the drop-in games is obligatory.
 However, additional teams might be qualified for competition in the drop-in competition only.